getredash/website/onpremise/how-rd-works/query-execution-model.md

 This was to relieve stress from the Redshift cluster and also to improve user experience.

-## How queries get executed and cached in Redash?
+## How Queries Get Executed and Cached in Redash?

 ### Server